mozilla/firefox-translations/README.md

 #### Android

-This repository contains experimental Android support for the purpose of test and evaluation in the branch `android`.
-Only the in-page translation functionality is present and the user interface is more limited compared to the desktop version.
-You can test it by following the steps below:
+You can test the addon on Android by following the steps below:

 1. Clone this repo, execute `npm install` and switch to the branch `android`
 2. [Install Firefox Nightly for Android in your phone](https://play.google.com/store/apps/details?id=org.mozilla.fenix&hl=en_US&gl=US)